cnmzsjbz199328/capture/README.md

 - **Custom Title & Categories**: Assign a title and one or more categories/tags to each capture for easy organization.
 - **Category Filtering**: Quickly filter your saved content by category in the popup interface.
 - **Content Management**: View, delete individual items, delete all, or export all your saved content as a JSON file.
+- **Dual Storage Options**: Choose to store your captured content either:
+    - **Locally in your browser**: Data remains on your device, accessible offline.
+    - **On a user-configured backend server (MongoDB)**: Connect to your own MongoDB database by providing a connection string.
+This enables cross-device access and persistent storage beyond browser data.
-- **Local Storage**: All data is stored locally in your browser—nothing is sent to any server.
+- **Privacy Friendly**: You control where your data is stored.
+For server storage, you provide the backend URL, ensuring data is sent only to your chosen server.
-- **Privacy Friendly**: No personal data is collected or transmitted.

 ---